ralvescosta/nvim/README.md

 Read through the `init.lua` file in your configuration folder for more information about extending and exploring Neovim.
 That also includes examples of adding popularly requested plugins.

-> [!NOTE]
-> For more information about a particular plugin check its repository's documentation.

 ### Getting Started